Rishabhraghwendra18/liq-cli/README.md

 * Claim a bounty!

 Non-bounty contributions are also welcome.
 You may also refer to open, non-bountied issues and make an offer.

+The user interface is working towards conformance with the [target 1.0 ontology](./docs/Ontology.md).